An Important Message about SAS Operations

 Making the Most of the Brandeis Experience

-To make the most of your strengths, your needs and the resources available through Student Accessibility Support:
+To make the most of your strengths, your needs, and the resources available through SAS, we recommend that you:

-- Consider the shift from your previous schooling, where parents and/or teachers assumed responsibility for your disability, to your role as a young adult who is assuming responsibility for yourself.
-Explore this shift in a meeting with either Beth or Rage who can support you in making this critical transition.
+- Explore the shift to higher education.
+If you are an new undergraduate student, consider the shift from your previous schooling, where parents and/or teachers assumed responsibility for your disability, to your role as a young adult who is assuming responsibility for yourself.
+Explore this shift in a meeting with either the director or an accessibility specialist who can promote your making this critical transition.